3AP-AG/payrexx-sdk/README.md

 Unsupported **Payrexx API** functionalities:

-- **Subscription** API is still in experimental state on the Payrexx, hence it will not be supported by this library
+- **Subscription** API documentation is still in experimental state on the Payrexx, hence it will not be supported by this library (see: https://developers.payrexx.com/reference/create-a-new-subscription)

 ## API version compatibility